CabinJS/cabinjs.com/posts/index.md

 The only files explicitly required are the `package.json` and `cabin.json` in the root of the theme repo.

-The `package.json` must list grunt-pages and cabin as hard dependencies to make sure the theme works with the user's currently running Cabin version, and that the correct grunt-pages version is installed with the theme.
+The `package.json` must list grunt-pages and cabin as hard dependencies(not devDependencies) to make sure the theme works with the user's currently running Cabin version, and that the correct grunt-pages version is installed with the theme.

 The `cabin.json` file describes what CSS preprocessors and template engines that your theme supports as well as the configuration for [grunt-pages](https://github.com/CabinJS/grunt-pages).
 We currently support the EJS and Jade template engines and the Sass and LESS preprocessors.